-Websense recommends that you test the filter using a topdump command before setting the filter to ensure that the filter expression is recognized by the protector.

-Syntax filter [show | set rule | delete]

-Parameters show: displays the current active filters - monitored networks set: defines a list of monitored networks delete: deletes previously set filter rules listed first in the filter (vlan and tcp, not tcp and vlan).
+$\checkmark$ Note Websense recommends that you test the filter using a tcpdump command before setting the filter to ensure that the filter expression is recognized by the protector.
+Syntax filter [show set rule delete] Parameters show: displays the current active filters - monitored networks set: defines a list of monitored networks delete: deletes previously set filter rules Default N/A Example Websensel# filter set "tcp and host 10.0.0.1" Sets the protector to monitor all TCP traffic to/from 10.0.0.1 and ignore all other hosts in the network.
+If VLAN is used, it should be listed first in the filter ( vlan and tcp , not tcp and vlan ).

-Example Websensel# filter set "tcp and host 10.0.0.1"

-Sets the protector to monitor all TCP traffic to/from 10.0.0.1 and ignore all other hosts in the network.
-If VLAN is used, it should be